lily-n20/temp-project-g18/test/ABTEST.md

 ### Variations:
 - **Control Version**: The current NPS survey design and placement.
 - **Test Version**: A redesigned NPS survey with improved visibility and user engagement features, such as an interactive slider for rating, more colorful design, and a motivational message post-completion.

+### Design Mockups:
+- Include mockups for both the control and test versions, showing the changes in UI design and placement within the app.